Elite: Le Fleur et le Épée

 SV: You say: "There are few moments in History as delicate and marvellous as the Paris Assembly in 1798, or the reunion in Frankfurt.
 A soft breeze of liberty and fraternity smoothes the atmosphere.
 A marvellous, fragile, aroma falls like angels over the heads.
 But its nothing more than an instant.
 It's just like a rose.
 It's the ecstasy of the second."
 And this sublime moment was followed by Terror and Dictatorship, however enlightened and benevolent.
 You do agree with me ("soon thorns appear") but then proceed to make a strange observation.
 Many would disagree with your distinction between money (or economy) and politics.
 Aren't the two intertwined, reflections of one another?
 When comfortable, the one is used to agitate the masses, when suitable - the other is used to provoke them.
 Politics and economy are true instruments of elites.
 They are ahistorical in the sense that they are anti-historical.
 The masses form history and use it to force the transformation of political and economic elites.
 It is a fierce battle.
 On the one hand legions of working classes and middle classes catapulting the cornerstones of history at their opponents, the elites.
 The latter are trying to buck the inevitable with their politics and with their economic might.
 History wins.
 It always does.
 And no amount of money or politics can change that.

-dialogue, the apparition of Hegel has just entered the room.
+apparition of Hegel has just entered the room.
 History wins?
-What
+What is, then,

 Masses don't change anything.
 This is a false thought, a leftover from the French Revolution.
 This possibility is, since the appearance of Technology, dead.
 A look at W.W.I will confirm this theory.
 Masses are, in these "strange days" just a number, no more!